gourmetjs/gourmet-ssr/docs/guides/using-redux.md

 `getStockProps()` is a static function of your page component.
 Here, it is used to create a Redux store.

 Gourmet SSR will call the function to get the stock props before rendering the page component.
-The stock props you return from this function will be provided to the page component, combined with other root-level props, such as the props from `getInitialProps()` and/or `res.serve()`.
+The stock props you return from this function will be provided to the page component and combined with other root-level props, such as the props from `getInitialProps()` and/or `res.serve()`.

 `getStockProps()` works very similar to `getInitialProps()`, which we showed you in the [tutorial](https://ssr.gourmetjs.org/docs/tutorial-5#getinitialprops).
 Compared to `getInitialProps()`, `getStockProps()` is: